berty/www.berty.tech/bertytech/content/docs/berty/index.md

 Get it: `go get -u berty.tech/berty/v2`

-### Berty Chat
+### Berty Messenger

-A chat application written in [React Native](https://reactnative.dev/), that uses the Berty Protocol using [gomobile-ipfs](https://github.com/ipfs-shipyard/gomobile-ipfs), which, in its turn, is using [gomobile](https://github.com/golang/mobile).
+A messenger application written in [React Native](https://reactnative.dev/), that uses the Berty Protocol using [gomobile-ipfs](https://github.com/ipfs-shipyard/gomobile-ipfs), which, in its turn, is using [gomobile](https://github.com/golang/mobile).

 ## Main items in the repo